Protease Profiling and Triggered Drug Delivery for Personalized Cancer Therapy

 Introduction

 Proteases are involved in all hallmarks of cancer and are key regulators of tumor progression.
-The difficulties to monitor protease activity in vivo with sufficient sensitivity and selectivity make the development of protease-targeting cancer drugs and the implementation of protease activity as a diagnostic and prognostic biomarker very challenging.
+The difficulties in monitoring protease activity in vivo with sufficient sensitivity and selectivity make the development of protease-targeting cancer drugs and the implementation of protease activity as a diagnostic and prognostic biomarker very challenging.

 Project Aim

-The aim of PROTECT is to develop a novel comprehensive protease activity profiling platform for cancer-associated extracellular proteases that can address the main limitations of current strategies for in vivo protease activity monitoring.
-The ambition is to enable a dramatic increase in sensitivity and multiplexing capabilities.
+The aim of PROTECT is to develop a novel comprehensive protease activity profiling platform for cancer-associated extracellular proteases.
+This platform can address the main limitations of current strategies for in vivo protease activity monitoring, with the ambition to enable a dramatic increase in sensitivity and multiplexing capabilities.

 Methodology